-Built in 1905, the English Bay Pier helped form our young city’s beachfront.
+Built in 1905, the English Bay Pier helped form our city’s beachfront.
 The wooden structure jutted out into the water, near where the Sylvia Hotel (built in 1912) stands today, and was a popular hangout on sunny swimming days and during regattas.

 The English Bay Pier

 It seemed like a great idea and Vancouverites lined the beaches, piled on the slide that was once at the end of the structure, leapt into the crisp salty waters below for years, competed in swimming races from Jericho, and watched dazzling fireworks from its deck in the 1920’s.
 However after about a decade, it appeared to have lost its luster.